 The next factor for my "ideal coaster" is no shoulder restraints.
 Although I enjoy coasters with shoulder restraints, and they allow for all kinds of rolling and looping, I find that they make you feel just a little bit too safe and secure.
 I realize that this is just personal preference, but it's my BLOG.

-So -- The coaster with the biggest drop, that's REALLY a coaster, with no shoulder restraints (i.e. only a lap bar), east of the Mississippi:
+The coaster with the biggest drop, that's REALLY a coaster, with no shoulder restraints (i.e. only a lap bar), east of the Mississippi:

 And the winner is: